Cañada College: Academics

 The college offers more than 40 instructional programs under three instructional divisions: Business, Design & Workforce; Humanities & Social Sciences; and Science & Technology.

 Cañada is a regional center for Science, Technology, Engineering, and Mathematics (STEM) education.
 Through its STEM focus, it has developed partnerships with the NASA and San Francisco State University.

 The college has a number of programs to support underrepresented and economically disadvantaged students.

+Student Life

 Sports

 Cañada won state championships in men's tennis in 1977, 1978, 1982, 1983, and 1993.
 The school won a men's golf state championship in 1988.

 The Women's golf team won the Central Conference Championship in 2008, 2010, 2011, 2012, and 2013.
 The also won the NorCal Championship in 2012 and 2013 and finished third at the state championship in 2012 and 2013.

-Current sports offered at the college include baseball, men's basketball, women's golf, men's soccer, women's soccer, women's tennis, and women's volleyball.
+Sports offered at the college include baseball, men's basketball, women's golf, men's soccer, women's soccer, women's tennis, and women's volleyball.